Independent Citizens Oversight Committee

 The Oversight Committee will meet at least twice each year: once to discuss and make initial comments on the Authority's annual reports and financial documents; and a second time to discuss, amend, and adopt its findings and recommendations to the Authority, in the form of a written report which will be posted on the Authority's website.
 Go to the meetings page to view meeting agendas and minutes.
 For more on the operations of this group, see the official procedural document, Guidelines for the Independent Citizens Oversight Committee.

-On October 2, 2020, the Oversight Committee presented their second review of San Francisco Bay Restoration Authority’s Conformance with Measure AA, covering the period of July 1, 2018 to June 30, 2019.
-Their summary conclusions were as follows:
+On June 26, 2022, the Oversight Committee completed their fifth review of San Francisco Bay Restoration Authority’s Conformance with Measure AA, covering the period of July 1, 2021 to June 30, 2022.